msvdsudarsan/ann-singular-matrix-differential-systems/matlab/README.md

 ## ▶️ How to Run All Experiments

-To reproduce **all numerical experiments reported in the paper**, run the following command in MATLAB or MATLAB Online:
+To reproduce all numerical experiments reported in the paper, run the following command in MATLAB or MATLAB Online:

 ```matlab
 run_all_experiments